 In the mid-Muromachi period, family crests became progressively indispensable for military purposes.
 Military chronicles written in this period all describe the crests of various generals.

 In particular, Hatsugihara Kassenki (Battle of Hatsugihara) depicts various generals’ crests.
-Later, in the Higashiyama period, the first book on the Kamon Kenmon Shokamon was published.
+Later, the first book on the Kamon Kenmon Shokamon was published in the Higashiyama period.

 It was also known as Ashikaga Bakumon (Ashikaga Shogunate Crests).
 It lists the crests of various families up to 255 as seen and heard by Ashikaga Shogunate officials.
 This book is a vital record for understanding the numerous Kamons in the Higashiyama period.